awslabs/aws-mysql-jdbc/README.md

 ```

 #### As a Maven Dependency
-Alternatively, the driver can be obtained automatically via [Maven's dependency management](https://search.maven.org/search?q=g:software.aws.rds) by adding the following configuration in the application's Project Object Model (POM) file:
+You can obtain the driver with [Maven's dependency management](https://search.maven.org/search?q=g:software.aws.rds) by adding the following configuration to the application's Project Object Model (POM) file:

 **Example - Maven**
 ```xml